generate_before_header

 About

-Sixteen Republican residents of Georgia attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the Jan.
-6, 2021 certification process.
+Sixteen Republican Party leaders and activists in Georgia attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the January 6, 2021, certification process.

 The Big Lie